 Three columns

-You can also specify a second column by which to sort data and a secondary level of orgainizing data.
-The picture below is showing an easy example of this.
+You can also specify a second column to sort data and a secondary level of organizing data.
+The picture below shows an easy example of this.

 The output of this formula is as follows.
-You can see that it sorted first by type of animal then by the number in the first column.
+You can see that it is sorted first by the type of animal and then by the number in the first column.

 Conclusion

-Having the sort function available, even if it is not in the menus, can be quite handy when you are working on a mobile device.
-For larger sets of data, the sort function can be faster and more accurate than sorting data manually.
+Having the sort function available, even if not in the menus, can be quite handy when working on a mobile device.
+The sort function can be faster and more accurate for larger data sets than manually sorting data.
 Enjoy and happy spreadsheeting to you all.